Investigating Maritime’s Digital Future

 - Neville Smith, Director, Mariner Communications

-- Patric Desanti, Global Head of Maintenance Management Systems, BW Fleet Management
+- Patric Desanti, Global Head of Maintenance, BW Group

 - Rob O’Dwyer, Editor, Digital Ship

 - Robert Squire, Director Marketing & Maritime Iridium Certus, Thales USA Inc.

 - Saurish Nandi, Founder & CEO, Proternio Consulting